 23. If you run a bar or restaurant and have a glut of produce or functional tools you no longer have a use for, post your excess on Waste Not, Want Not Facebook group and pay it forward or sell it cheap.

 24. Don’t buy new toys, borrow them from a local toy library.

 25. Embarking on a bit of DIY?
 The Brunswick Tool Library has plenty of tools for you to borrow – and there are also classes available to teach you how to use them safely.

-26. Read a lot of Bon Appetit and want to make pasta from scratch?
+26. Love to read cookbooks and want to make pasta from scratch?
 Don’t buy an expensive kitchen appliance you won’t use, borrow one from the Carlton Kitchen Library.

 27. Take the pledge at Party with the Planet to limit your environmental impact when you’re at music festivals.